 “Cold War (2018)” by Pawel Pawlikowski

 We start the year of 2018 with the amazing Cold War, which even though it just came out on the movies, it’s already an extremely important and relevant title.
-Winner of best Director at Cannes Film Festival and making cinema history for being nominated for Best Director, Cinematography and Foreign Film at the Academy Awards, Cold War is a 84 minute film that covers 20 years of the relationship between a composer and a singer.
-With a impeccable black and white cinematography, Pawel Pawlikowski’s movie is a twisted love story set on the streets of Poland, Russia and Paris, embracing music as a mean of communication, resulting in one of the best movies of 2018.
+Winner of Best Director at Cannes Film Festival and making cinema history for being nominated for Best Director, Cinematography and Foreign Film at the Academy Awards, Cold War is an 84-minute film that covers 20 years of the relationship between a composer and a singer.
+With an impeccable black and white cinematography, Pawel Pawlikowski’s movie is a twisted love story set on the streets of Poland, Russia, and Paris, embracing music as a mean of communication, resulting in one of the best movies of 2018.

 “Happy as Lazzaro (2018)” by Alice Rohrwacher

 Is a shame Happy as Lazzaro didn’t get much recognition after leaving Cannes Film Festival, which got the award for Best Script.
 Being on Netflix in most countries, the film is a beautiful dream-like tale about a boy named Lazzaro who befriends the rebel son of the family he works for.
 When he decides to hide from the family, Lazzaro pretends he doesn’t know anything, which results on a journey through memory, time and space.
 Alice Rohrwacher’s mise en scene is so interesting and unique that is impossible not to fall in love for this movie and the secrets its magic holds.